davidbonnet/astring/README.md

 A [live demo](http://bonnet.cc/astring/demo.html) showing Astring in action is available.

-The `astring` module consists of a function that takes two arguments: `node` and `options`.
+The default export of the `astring` module is a function that takes two arguments: `node` and `options`.
 It returns a string representing the rendered code of the provided AST `node`.
 However, if an `output` stream is provided in the options, it writes to that stream and returns it.

 The `options` are:

 - `indent`: string to use for indentation (defaults to `"\t"`)